Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 8. Tracking

-9. Product Packaging
+9. Product packaging

-When it comes to selling products, packaging and presentation is just as important as the product itself.
+When it comes to selling products, packaging and presentation are just as important as the product itself.
 Not only does it add value to your products, but it also affects shipping rates.
 The size and weight of the package determine the shipping costs, so it’s important to choose packaging materials wisely.

-But it’s not just about looks – you also want to make sure your products arrive in one piece.
+But it’s not just about looks; you also want to make sure your products arrive in one piece.
 Choosing lightweight and protective materials for your packaging not only keeps your products safe during shipping but can also help you save on shipping costs.

-10. Terms and Conditions
+10. Terms and conditions

 Make sure that you know their return policies and exchanges, payment methods, insurance, and guarantees, to name some.
 By knowing the ins and outs of international shipping, you will be better equipped when shipping your products to customers while maximizing your profit margins.